 Can't find a colourful kitchen trolley that you like?
 Opt for a wooden finish and give it a lick of paint yourself – our guide to painting furniture will point you in the right direction.

-2. Choose a small solution for a small kitchen
+2. Choose a narrow kitchen trolley for a small kitchen

 Tiny kitchen?
 You'll need a tiny kitchen trolley to match.
 Lightweight and portable, a small scale kitchen trolley is perfect for storing loose vegetables that don't need to be refrigerated and can be simply wheeled away so it doesn't become a nuisance.